Wilkie Calvert Co-Supported PhD Studentships

 What support is provided by the University?

-The University will provide funding to cover the cost of tuition fees for part-time PhD study at the UK/EU rate for five years.
+The University will provide funding to cover the cost of tuition fees for part-time PhD study at the UK/Republic of Ireland rate for five years.
 Successful applicants will be supported by a supervision team with expertise relevant to the research and have access to a suite of researcher development training

 what support is asked of employers?